ScalaIO/scala.io_web_main/README.md

 vagrant ssh
 ````

-You now have a VM with all the necessary tools installed to generate the scalaio website
+You should now have a VM with all the necessary tools* installed to generate the scalaio website
+* node, grunt,bower, ruby, bundler.
+In case something goes wrong, as long as you have those 6, running `bower install`
+  and `bundle install` should install anything missing.

 Working on scalaio's website
 ==========